sigsegv7/mind_vault/brain/axioms/gold-lie.md

 "OSMORA exists for those who know what stands today cannot last. we do not ask for change, we build it."

+currency is a societal bug in place to make humans lazy currency is not a required method of survival if you have a high enough number you may rot on the couch and get what you want when you want it at the expense of innocent and brainwashed souls the system attempts to brainwash humans by attempting to enforce these things they call "laws" and they are stacked in erratic and messy ways new ones made to contradict old ones new ones made to contradict current ones new ones to enforce some stupid societal "norm" they say normal is a dryer setting this mess of "forced societal agreements" make it near impossible for humans to diverge away from the use of currency without the threat of harmful action taken by oppressive and soulless enforcers